Dame Gueye

-Dame Gueye (born 12 August 1995) is a Senegalese footballer who plays as a winger or striker for French club Le Mans.
+Dame Gueye (born 12 August 1995) is a Senegalese footballer who plays as a winger or striker for club Le Mans.

 Early life

 Gueye joined the youth academy of Senegalese side Diambars FC at the age of eleven.

 Career

 Gueye trialed with French sides Brest and Auxerre.

 In 2019, he signed for French side Iris Club de Croix, but left due to administrative problems.

 After that, he signed for French side FC Loon-Plage, where he was regarded as one of the club's most important players.
 In 2021, he signed for French side RC Grasse, where he was regarded as one of the club's most important players.

 Style of play

 Gueye initially operated as a winger before switching to striker.

 Personal life

 Gueye is a native of Tivaouane, Senegal.